hayesrebecca/pollenGeolocation/README.md

  2. visualizeTaxonomicClassifiedModels.ipynb and visualizeRawModels.ipynb: these notebooks create the main figures for the manuscript, including the sample-by-sample error comparison, real versus predicted scatterplot maps, and the feature importance bar graphs

 Additionally, this repo includes the scripts to generate the supplementary figures for the manuscript.
 These are titled supplementRaw.ipynb and supplementTax.ipynb.
 Also, the radar chart figure was created using R in the script radar_chart.R .

+The src folder includes a script that houses any internal functions written for the project.